 How and Why to Remove Chloroform From Water

-Chloroform, also known as trichloromethane, is a man-made byproduct of chlorinating water and treating municipal sewage to reduce the risk of water-borne diseases.
-However, certain species of algae and different types of chemicals also create chloroform.
-The byproducts of chlorinating water can cause severe health problems, including increased cancer risk, pregnancy defects, and damage to the kidneys and liver.
-Why Does Water Contain Chloroform?
-Chloroform enters the water systems due to mismanagement of waste, including waste from paper mills, paper companies, wastewater from sewage treatment plants, and drinking water with too much added chlorine.
-Chloroform dissolves effortlessly in water, allowing it to move easily into groundwater systems.
-Once the groundwater is contaminated, it is affected for a long time and can move to our drinking water.
-Can Chloroform Be Removed From Water?
-Like other trihalomethanes, the best way to remove chloroform is with high-quality granular activated carbon, which is found in most reliable home water filtration systems.
-The National Library of Medicine published an article suggesting that boiling chloraminated water for at least one minute reduced the concentration of chloroform by 74-98%.
-The combination of boiling your water and then filtering it through an activated carbon filter will remove the majority of the chloroform contaminants.
-Chloroform can be removed from drinking water on a more industrial level via a two-step process.
-The contaminated water is placed into a convection tank and passes through a "curtain" of compressed air that removes the chloroform from the water.
-The air is then treated using a charcoal bed, which also removes chloroform, before it is released back into the atmosphere.
+Chloroform, also known as trichloromethane, is a byproduct of chlorinating water and treating municipal sewage to prevent waterborne diseases.
+However, certain species of algae and various chemical compounds also produce chloroform.
+The byproducts of chlorinating water can cause severe health issues, including an increased risk of cancer, birth defects, and kidney and liver damage. » See the importance of structured water and its benefits Why Does Water Contain Chloroform?
+Due to improper waste management, chloroform enters water systems, including waste from paper mills and paper companies, wastewater from sewage treatment plants, and excessively chlorinated drinking water.
+Chloroform dissolves effortlessly in water, allowing it to enter groundwater systems without difficulty.
+Once the groundwater is contaminated, it is affected for a long time and can move to our drinking water. » Improve the taste of your water by using the Essential Mineral Drops Can Chloroform Be Removed From Water?
+As with other trihalomethanes, chloroform is best removed with high-quality granular activated carbon, which is present in the majority of reliable home water filtration systems.
+According to an article published by the National Library of Medicine, boiling chlorinated water for at least one minute reduced the chloroform concentration by 74-98%.
+The combination of boiling and filtration with an activated carbon filter will eliminate the majority of chloroform contaminants.
+Industrially, chloroform can be removed from drinking water through a two-step process.
+The chloroform is extracted from the contaminated water by passing it through a "curtain" of compressed air in a convection tank.
+Before the air is released back into the atmosphere, it is treated with a charcoal bed, which also removes chloroform.